samuelburbulla/dune-mmesh/paper.md

 ### Adaptation

-Adaption in Dune is usually hierarchical by definition and the adaptation procedure is performed in two stages:
+Adaptation in Dune is usually hierarchical by definition and the adaptation procedure is performed in two stages:

 1. Mark: Grid cells are marked for coarsening or refinement.
 2. Adapt: The cells are modified due to their markers and discrete functions are restricted or prolongated.